Last updated on October 14, 2025

 Auto Choose Replacement Effect and Auto Assign Combat Damage work similarly to Auto Ordering; leave any of them “On” if you'd like MTGA to order/assign them automatically or leave them “Off” (or, alternatively, enter Full Control) if you want to do the heavy-lifting and make sure everything happens exactly as you want.
 A screen similar to the one above pops up to let you handle things.

-Hide Alternate Art and Auto Apply Card Styles: Auto Apply Card Styles is a cosmetic option that automatically updates your decks to include the art styles you collect.
-Hide Alternate Art allows you to force the game to show all cards with their basic art – which comes in handy when you don't want to spend time, brain power, and/or eyesight recognizing cards your opponent may play.
+Hide Alternate Art Styles and Auto Apply Card Styles: Auto Apply Card Styles is a cosmetic option that automatically updates your decks to include the art styles you collect.
+Hide Alternate Art Styles allows you to force the game to show all cards with their basic art – which comes in handy when you don't want to spend time, brain power, and/or eyesight recognizing cards your opponent may play.

 By the way: if you do want to change specific card styles, you can do so in any deck-building screen (it can be the main Decks menu, or while building your deck during a Limited or Draft run).